aimug-org/alc-docs/main-docs/docs/getting-started.md

 1. [LangChain Introduction](./langchain-introduction) - Start here for the fundamentals
 2. Check our [Docs section](/docs/category/tutorials) for more tutorials
 3. Join our Discord for project discussions and support
-4. Attend office hours for personalized guidance
+4. Attend office hours for personalized guidance, or to show off a project

 ## Next Steps